-E. Summer School Promotion
+D. Summer School Promotion

 Summer school reading programs are provided for third grade students who do not meet the promotion criteria or who are not approved for Good Cause placement.
-Third grade students who score at the 45th percentile or above on the Stanford Achievement Test in Reading Comprehension or a 535 on iReady at the end of the Summer Reading Camp will qualify for good cause.
+Third grade students who score 535 on iReady during of the Summer Reading Camp will qualify for good cause.
 Third graders who complete their portfolio documenting that they are reading on grade level may receive a Good Cause promotion.